 Church of Scientology’s Troop 313 Earning Stripes at Merit Badge Academy

-The Scouts of Troop 313, chartered to the Church of Scientology Flag Service Organization held a Merit Badge Academy at the Clearwater Community Volunteers Center in downtown Clearwater.
-Scouts have 137 different merit badges to choose from.

-CLEARWATER, FLORIDA, US, September 12, 2019 /EINPresswire.com/ -- On Saturday September 7th, the Boy Scout Troop 313 chartered by the Church of Scientology Flag Service Organization held their merit badge classes in the Clearwater Community Volunteers (CCV) Center.
+/EIN News/ -- CLEARWATER, Fla., Sept.
+12, 2019 (GLOBE NEWSWIRE) -- On Saturday September 7th, the Boy Scout Troop 313 chartered by the Church of Scientology Flag Service Organization held their merit badge classes in the Clearwater Community Volunteers (CCV) Center.
 The classes presented were Electronics and Finger Printing & Crime Prevention.
 It was the first of a series of classes leading up to the Merit Badge Academy that will welcome troops from across the Tampa Bay area on September 28th.

 At the Electronics Class, the Scouts learned how to do soldering and created their very own mechanical circuit in compliance with the Electronics merit badge requirements.